 The McKee’s 37 8 gallons wet/dry vac is built to be easy to use and provide superior suction.
 The powerful motor will help ensure the most water is extracted during any cleaning process.
 The motor also runs very quietly when compared to other motors of this size.
 The suction for dry debris is very good as well and the vacuum is equipped with disposable bags to ensure that dirt stays trapped once removed.

 The McKee’s 37 8 gallon has an extra-long cord so that you can move around your garage or driveway without having to stop and re-plug in the machine.
 The machine is equipped with a 7-foot hose and comes with several attachments to make car detailing easy.
 The suction is very high on this machine and you will be able to pick up very small dust particles or excess water without issue.
+That’s why we think this is the best vacuum for car detailing on the market for now.

 The only real drawback to this machine is its overall weight.
 Coming in at 25 pounds, this machine is about 8 pounds heavier than your average machine of this size.
 This is mainly due to the construction.
 However, if weight is an issue, you may struggle a bit picking up this machine.